vishamaev/ChibiOS/demos/various/RT-Posix-Simulator/readme.txt

 *****************************************************************************
-** ChibiOS/RT port for x86 into a Linux process                            **
+** ChibiOS/RT port for x86 into a Posix process                            **
 *****************************************************************************

 ** TARGET **

-The demo runs under x86 Linux as an application program.
+The demo runs under any Posix IA32 system as an application program.
 The serial I/O is simulated over TCP/IP sockets.

 ** The Demo **